Mastering Hierarchies: Graphs, DAGs and BI, Oh My! (Part 3 of 7)

 • Any nodes that have parent but no child nodes themselves are called leaf nodes

-I’d say we’re ready for our generic hierarchy data model.
 Rather than write the SQL, I’m just going to provide a poor man’s data dictionary, especially given that your naming conventions (and probably also data types) may well differ.
+(For a detailed review of SQL that may help you ingest and model hierarchies, see the 6th post in this series.)

 It’s worth taking a moment to talk through this a bit.